Hey, guys, today’s post is about Sigma lenses for canon & what is the best sigma lenses for canon mount.

 [usr 4.5]

-This lens is not a constant lens which means that if you increase the focal lens the aperture opening decrease as mentioned in the title if your focal length 8mm, a maximum aperture can be F/4.5 but if your focal length 16mm, the maximum aperture you can get is F/5.6.
+This lens is not a constant lens which means that if you increase the focal lens the aperture opening decreases as mentioned in the title If your focal length 8mm, the maximum aperture can be F/4.5 but if your focal length 16mm, the maximum aperture you can get is F/5.6.

 Compatibility: